mira-torbay/ManipulAIte/README.md

 - Transformers
 - PyTorch

 ## Future Plans
-We want to able to find background context to content that user provides so that the AI has a higher accurarcy in detecting objectively true content vs content with other intentions.
+- **Contextual Analysis**: Incorporate background context to content that user provides so that our AI has a higher accurarcy in distinguishing between objectively truth and biased or misleading information.
+This will increase AI's accurarcy and make it more relevant for real-world scenarios. - **Database Expansion**: Expand our model's database to expose our AI to more diverse bias, misinformation, and propaganda techniques.
-Expand database so that the AI
+- **Feedback Loop**: Have users be able to validate AI's analysis on a content in order to continously improve the model's performance